davidmreed/nonskating.club/content/guides/jam-timer.md

 Before initiating a continuation, the officials should inform the coaches and allow the team that had Lead Jammer the opportunity to opt out of invoking the continuation rule.
 (See [JRDA Officiating Procedures and Staffing Guidelines](https://www.juniorrollerderby.org/officiating-procedures), section 4).

 Be aware that the Injury Call-Offs rule is complex, used only in JRDA, and applied relatively infrequently.
-Not all officials may know the fine points of the rule.
+Not all officials, or coaches, may know the fine points of the rule.

 ## Additional Responsibilities